 Who can apply to the placement for linguist interns?

-We currently offer linguist internships to native speakers of French, Italian, German and Spanish only.
+We currently offer linguist internships to native speakers of French, German and Japanese only.

 What is the duration of the placement?